ngn13/sdx/README.md

-# sdx | simple/shitty and dirty UNIX for x86_64
+# sdx | shitty and dirty UNIX for x86_64
-as of oct 30 ive been working on this UNIX like OS for over 2 months now, and i decided to publish the git repo even tho the project itself is not even close to a stable release yet

-tons of shit missing and still bunch of shit i need to do so im actively working on this project
+a simple, work-in-progress hobby operating system for `x86_64` architecture, written in C and assembly, and uses GRUB multiboot2

+to be clear i have absolutely no idea what i am doing, so i'm learning stuff along the way, which is the main motivation of this project, to learn OS development!

-### roadmap
+### roadmap/todo
-this is not an actual roadmap idk wtf im doing i just add shit here when i complete it

 - [x] multiboot
 - [x] paging
 - [x] long mode entry